TAVR - Transcatheter Aortic Valve Replacement

 Because it is performed using a catheter, the TAVR procedure often involves a faster recovery time and shorter hospital stay than open heart surgery.

-TAVR procedures are regularly performed by board-certified interventional cardiologists and cardiac surgeons at the Tampa General Hospital Cardiovascular Center, which features more than 77,000 square feet of space, eight operating rooms outfitted for cardiac surgery, six cardiac catheterization labs, seven interventional radiology suites, a hybrid operating room in TGH’s Heart Valve Center, and 47 pre- and post-procedure rooms.
+TAVR procedures are regularly performed by board-certified interventional cardiologists and cardiac surgeons at the Tampa General Hospital Heart and Vascular Institute, which features more than 77,000 square feet of space, eight operating rooms outfitted for cardiac surgery, six cardiac catheterization labs, seven interventional radiology suites, a hybrid operating room in TGH’s Heart Valve Center, and 47 pre- and post-procedure rooms.

 Additionally, the cardiovascular team for TAVR procedures at TGH includes non-invasive cardiologists, diagnostic radiologists, and cardiac care nurses, all dedicated to providing the highest level of care for patients.
-This commitment to expert care has helped TGH earn a spot in U.S. News & World Report’s rankings as a High Performing Hospital for Cardiology & Heart Surgery in 2018-2019.
-TGH has also received numerous accreditations and certifications from the American College of Cardiology, including Heart Failure Accreditation for its commitment to quality patient care.
+TGH has received numerous accreditations and certifications from the American College of Cardiology, including Heart Failure Accreditation for its commitment to quality patient care.
 Additionally, U.S. News and World Report named TGH a High Performing Hospital for TAVR procedures,

 To find a Tampa General Hospital physician, click here to use Physician Finder or call 1-800-822-DOCS (3627).

 TAVR Q & A